mia-platform/miactl/docs/30_commands.md

 ## project

-This command allows you to manage `miactl` projects.
+This command allows you to manage `miactl` Projects.

 To access the resources, you need an account with the correct permissions.

 ### list

-The `project list` subcommand allows you to view the list of projects belonging to the company specified in the current context.
-The output will show the **names**, **IDs**, and **Configuration Git paths** of the projects.
+The `project list` subcommand allows you to view the list of Projects belonging to the Company specified in the current context.
+The output will show the **names**, **IDs**, and **Configuration Git paths** of the Projects.

 Usage: